 Artisans working in a variety of media present cultural products and practices from around the globe.
 For many, knowledge of their craft has been passed down through generations.
 Others became passionate about their discipline later in life as a means of reconnecting with cultural heritage.
 In any case, these interactive and educational demonstrations are a must-see!

-2017 DEMONSTRATIONS: African Warrior Bow & Raffia Costume Making, American Indian Silversmith, Armenian Silk Work, Chinese Caligraphy, Chinese Lingnam Flower & Bird Painting, Colombian Fiber Wall Tapestries, Czech & Slovak Egg Decorating, Ecuadorian Loom Weaving, French Canadian Voyageur, German Star Making, German Porcelain Painting, Ghanaian Hair Braiding, Hmong Needlework, Indian Henna & Rangoli, Indian Traditional Painting, International Lace Making, Italian Bocce Ball, Japanese Kimono Demonstrations, Mongolian Yurt Building, Native American Beadwork, Native American Breastplates, Norwegian Hardanger Fiddle, Norwegian Folk Painting, Polish Folk Art, Scandinavian Viking Age Crafts, Senegalese Pottery, Slovak Straw Weaving, Swedish Textile Arts, & Swiss Woodcarving.
+2017 DEMONSTRATIONS: African Warrior Bow & Raffia Costume Making, American Indian Silversmith, Chinese Caligraphy, Chinese Lingnam Flower & Bird Painting, Colombian Fiber Wall Tapestries, Czech & Slovak Egg Decorating, Ecuadorian Loom Weaving, German Star Making, German Porcelain Painting, Ghanaian Hair Braiding, Hmong Needlework, Indian Henna & Rangoli, Indian Traditional Painting, International Lace Making, Iraqi Caricature & Arabic Calligraphy, Italian Bocce Ball, Japanese Kimono Demonstrations, Khmer Angkorian Arts, Mexican Textiles, Mongolian Yurt Building, Native American Beadwork, Norwegian Hardanger, Polish Folk Art, Russian Folk Arts, Scandinavian Viking Age Crafts, Senegalese Pottery, Somali Finger Weaving, Swiss Woodcarving & Ukrainian Egg Decorating.